dhanyasrik/dhanyasri/README.md

-# dhanyasri
-👋 Hi, I'm Dhanyasri Kanagaraju!
+# 👋 Hi there, I'm Dhanyasri Kanagaraju!
+👩🏻‍💻 Bachelor Of Computer Science,Cybersecurity
+👩🏻‍🎓 I'm studying in Singapore Institute of Management - University of Wollongong